 Mission: Overpopulation threatens the quality of life for people everywhere.
 Population Connection is the national grassroots population organization that educates young people and advocates progressive action to stabilize world population at a level that can be sustained by Earth’s resources.

 Population Connection’s mission remains critical.
-Global population is projected to hit 8 billion in seven years (2024).
+Global population is projected to hit 8 billion in six years (2024).
 One billion people live on less than a dollar per day—and 70% of them are women and girls.
 214 million women want to prevent pregnancy but aren’t using modern contraception.
 With intractable political opposition, we have our work cut out for us to ensure that women everywhere gain access to affordable birth control and reproductive health care.
 Otherwise, global environmental crises, food and water shortages, and entrenched poverty will continue unabated.
 We must dedicate every ounce of our resources to advocating in Washington, D.C. for drastic increases in family planning aid, urging Americans to support sound population policies, and educating tomorrow’s leaders about the troubling realities of rapid population growth.

 The U.S. has a shockingly high rate of unintended pregnancies—45 percent of all pregnancies are unplanned.
 Eight out of ten teen pregnancies are unintended.
 Meanwhile, low income American women face the real threat of having crucial family planning programs defunded.
 We work to protect women’s access to birth control and reproductive health care by standing up to Right Wing attacks on vital Title X funding for family planning providers here in the U.S.